 Summer 2017 OSAP

-The time to apply for Summer OSAP is March.
-There are two scenarios a student can be in when considering summer OSAP, which are determined by the answer to this question: did you receive OSAP this past 2017 Winter Session?
+Summer OSAP applications are generally available in March.
+When considering summer OSAP, you must first answer the following question: did you receive OSAP this past 2017 Winter Session?

 |Period of Study||General Requirements||Requirements for students with documented permanent disabilities|